Contract back to Karas, but it nearly doubles health care costs at Washington County jail

-FAYETTEVILLE -- Washington County has chosen to retain Karas Correctional Health as the medical services provider for the county's Detention Center for 2023 with the $2.2 million cost of the contract nearly doubling what the county paid the company in 2022.
+FAYETTEVILLE -- Washington County has chosen to retain Karas Correctional Health as the medical services provider for the county jail for 2023 with the $2.2 million cost of the contract nearly doubling what the county paid the company in 2022.

 Karas is the current provider and a defendant in a lawsuit over its use of ivermectin to combat covid-19 among inmates.
 The county paid the company about $1.2 million in 2022, according to Sheriff-elect Jay Cantrell.